-For paperwork, photos and other memorabilia, deal with it, scan and save it (did I mention how much I freaking LOVE my scanner, guys?
-Best purchase ever!), and only keep the BEST of the best.
+For paperwork, photos and other memorabilia, deal with it, scan and save it (I highly recommend going paperless y'all) and only keep the BEST of the best.
 If it’s not scrapbook-worthy, frameable, or needed for legal/tax purposes then paperwork only adds to the clutter.

 If items are too worn out, don’t sell or if you can’t muster up the motivation to donate, sell or repurpose them QUICKLY, toss them out.
 Throw them away.
-It sounds harsh, I know, and many of us HATE being wasteful (helloooo, I repurpose all kinds of items–you can see how we transformed our old fence into a plank wall here and what we did with our old light fixtures here) but if it’s holding you back, you’ll feel glad you got rid of it.
+It sounds harsh, I know, and many of us HATE being wasteful.
+I repurpose all kinds of items–you can see how we transformed our old backyard fence into a herringbone plank wall and how we created planters from old light fixtures.
+If it’s holding you back, you’ll feel glad you got rid of it.

 When we hold onto stuff, it weighs us down.
 It adds chaos to our lives and stress to our homes.
 It takes our environment from cozy and comforting to suffocating.
-If you’re emotionally ready to start decluttering your home, I’ve got plenty of resources to help you get started and break it down room-by room.
-In fact, I have written an eBook about it!
-You can click here to learn more about it (and get a special deal on it)!
+If you’re emotionally ready to start decluttering your home, I’ve got plenty of resources to help you get started!
+Check out the episode of our podcast about how to handle your home when you start to feel like you are drowning in stuff: What to Do When Your House Feels Overstuffed.